SDraw/ml_mods_cvr/ml_amt/README.md

   * Note: Can be set as local-only (not synced) if starts with `#` character.
 * **`Moving`:** defines movement state of player
   * Note: Can be set as local-only (not synced) if starts with `#` character.

-Additional avatars tweaks:
-* If avatar has child object with name `LocomotionOffset` its local position will be used for offsetting VRIK locomotion mass center.

 Additional mod's behaviour:
 * Overrides FBT behaviour in 4PT mode (head, hands, hips).
 Be sure to disable legs and knees tracking in `Settings - IK tab`.